hiiruki/ghosint/.github/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues.**

-If you discover a security issue in this repository, please submit it through my [email](mailto:hi@hiiruki.dev) address.
+If you discover a security issue in this repository, please submit it through my [email](mailto:hi@hiiruki.dev) address with the subject `SECURITY REPORT`.

 ## Preferred Languages to Report a Vulnerability

-I prefer all communications to be in English (EN).
+I prefer all communications to be in English (EN) or Indonesia (ID).